jaidencode/Unix-Optrix/README.md

 qemu-system-x86_64 -hda disk.img
 ```

+The ISO build now uses the `-no-emul-boot` option so `disk.img` can be
+any size.
+This removes the old floppy size limits and allows larger
+filesystems to be included in the image.

 ## Built-in terminal

 After boot the machine displays a plain text console.
 No graphics or windowing